mongodb-labs/pubsub/README.md

 **Arguments:**

-`subscriptionId` Required.
+- `subscriptionId` Required.
 Must be an ObjectId or array of ObjectIds.

-`timeout` Optional.
-Must be an Int, Long, or Double (Double gets truncated).
-Specifies the number of milliseconds to wait on the server if no messeges are immediately available.
+- `timeout` Optional.
+Must be an Int, Long, or Double (Double gets rounded down).
+Specifies the number of milliseconds to wait on the server if no messages are immediately available.
 If no timeout is specified, the default is to return immediately.

 **Return:**